HsiangHung/Machine_Learning_Note/Statistical_Test/README.md

 The opposite to novelty effect also happens.
 That is, if you give users a new experience, at first they might hate it cause it is not what they are used to and they feel they have to re-learn how to use the product.
 This is called change aversion.
 However, in practice, this is a much smaller problem from an A/B testing standpoint because it only affects major product redesigns, which are rarer than small UI tweaks [[Product Data Science]][Product Data Science, Novelty Effect].

 ### Solution for novelty effect

- The obvious solution for novelty effect would be to run tests longer, giving test users enough time to get rid of the novelty effect.
+The obvious solution for novelty effect would be to **run tests longer**, giving test users enough time to get rid of the novelty effect.
 However, that’s hardly efficient, and the cost of having to run tests for longer would probably outweigh the benefits coming from more reliable results.

+Another way is to consider driving traffic for **new users only** to ensure the novelty effect doesn’t impact your results [[Instapage]][Instapage, 5 Common Threats to Your A/B Test’s Validity].
+Returning visitors may attract more attention on the change, simply because it’s different than what they’re accustomed to.
+But new visitors have never seen your previous setup, so if it attracts their attention, it won’t be because they’re used to something different.

 ## Reference

+[Instapage, 5 Common Threats to Your A/B Test’s Validity]: https://instapage.com/blog/validating-ab-tests [[Instapage] Instapage, 5 Common Threats to Your A/B Test’s Validity](https://instapage.com/blog/validating-ab-tests)

 [S. Massa, Kolmogorov Smirnov Test & Power of Tests]: http://www.stats.ox.ac.uk/~massa/Lecture%2013.pdf